 Working closely with a Mental Health Therapist clients explore and proactively manage and overcome their challenges … the result is something truly beautiful!

-Art Therapy can be a way to work through grief, depression, fear, rejection or even loneliness.
+Art As Therapy can be a way to work through grief, depression, fear, rejection or even loneliness.

 Our Mental Health Therapists work with local artist helping individuals build masks to express their feelings, music to lift themselves above their realities, and paint and drama to explore, who they want to become.